microsoft/api-guidelines/Guidelines.md

 Callers include all users of the API: tools, portals, other services, not just user clients

 1. Callers MUST wait for a minimum of time indicated in a response with a Retry-After before retrying a request.
-2. Callers MAY assume that request is retryable after receiving a response with a Retry-After header without making any changes to the request.
+2. Callers MAY assume that request is retriable after receiving a response with a Retry-After header without making any changes to the request.
-3. Clients SHOULD use shared SDKs and common transient fault libraries to implement the proper behavior
+3. Clients SHOULD use shared SDKs and common transient fault libraries to implement the proper behaviour

 See: https://docs.microsoft.com/en-us/azure/architecture/best-practices/transient-faults